iocaster/FFmpegMC264DemoApp/README.md

 The MediaCodec of your device should have the color format YV12 [NV12].
 (Other formats will be supported later)

 ## Limitations :
 * The running time is limited to 30 minutes.
-Contact me for the unlimited version.
+Contact me for the unlimited version of FFmpegMC264 module including source.